How it works

 SCORE

 Every property gets a 0–100 retrofit-priority score.
 Weighting: 60% EPC band, 20% modelled heating cost, 15% number of recommended measures, 5% grant eligibility.
-A G-rated home with £4,000 annual heat cost and four measures scores around 92 — retrofit now.
-Sort descending to put the highest-conversion landlords at the top of your day.
+A G-rated home with £4,000 annual heat cost and four measures scores around 92 — schedule now.
+Sort descending to put the highest-priority compliance work at the top of your week.

 3